Elective Studies in art and sustainability

 Students of other degree programmes can take part in the respective academic minor within the scope of their programme's free elective requirements, subject to available capacities.
 Students from other universities can be admitted as part of co-enrolment, subject to available capacity (for further information, please contact the Department of Studies and Examinations at the Mozarteum University Salzburg).

-Students have the opportunity to obtain a certificate for the basic module (12 ECTS credits) and for the advanced module (12 ECTS credits).
-After successfully completing the courses required for the supplementary programme, the following certificates can be applied for:
+Students have the opportunity to obtain a certificate for the basic module (12 ECTS-Credits) as well as for the advanced module (12 ECTS-Credits).
+The following certificates can be applied for after successful completion of the courses for the academic minor:

-- A certificate for the basic module for each supplementary course is issued after successful completion of the basic module with courses of varying content (including the two compulsory courses) amounting to at least 12 ECTS credits.
+• A certificate for the basic module of an academic minor will be issued after positive completion of courses with different content (including the two compulsory courses) amounting to at least 12 ECTS-Credits.

-- A certificate for the advanced module for each supplementary course is issued after successful completion of the advanced module with additional courses with different content worth at least 12 ECTS credits.
+• A certificate for the advanced module of an academic minor will be issued after successful completion of further courses of different content amounting to at least 12 ECTS-Credits.

-The examination certificates for the courses must be submitted in the specified digital form (individual certificates in PDF format and a list of courses) to the head of the respective supplementary course for the purpose of checking the ECTS-AP performance and the correct assignment of the completed courses.
-The certificates are then issued by the Study and Examination Management Office of the Mozarteum University Salzburg.
+The examination certificates for the courses must be submitted in the specified digital form (individual certificates in PDF format and exam pass) to the head of the respective academic minor programme so that the necessary verification checks can be carried out.
+The certificates are then issued by the Department of Studies & Examinations at the Mozarteum University Salzburg.

 The Art & Sustainability supplementary course is organised and coordinated by the Institute for Coaching & Career at the Mozarteum University Salzburg.
 The course offerings are compiled each semester with the support of the Sustainability Department and supplemented as needed.